 Taking the train to Cinque Terre

 There is a special train connection between Levanto and La Spezia that stops in all the villages of Cinque Terre.
-A single ticket costs € 4 (it doesn’t matter which station you go to) and you can buy a ticket via the Italia Rail website or at the stations (don’t forget to validate it in one of the stamping machines).
+A single ticket costs € 4 (it doesn’t matter which station you go to) and you can buy a ticket via Omio or at the stations (don’t forget to validate it in one of the stamping machines).
 If you plan to take the train several times, it may be cheaper to purchase a Cinque Terre Card.

 Hiking in Cinque Terre